WALKINGWAYS

 Guided walking in the Lake District

-Wasdale Walking Holiday 22nd - 28th April 2012
+Wasdale Walking Holiday 2015

 Wastwater - Britain's Favourite View

-Possible Walking Itinerary
+2013 Walking Itinerary

 The walks will depend on the group's ability and the vagaries of the British weather, but it is hoped we will be able to complete some or all of the itinerary below.

-Sunday 22nd April 2012:
+Sunday 21st April 2013:

 Arrive at your accommodation.
 Meet in the evening at The Screes Hotel in Nether Wasdale for introductions and information on the walks.